Tampa Bay Buccaneers Logo

 Tampa, Florida, U.S.

-Tampa Bay Buccaneers is a professional-level football team from the United States that competes in the NFL, of which it has been a member since 1976.
-The group represents the NFC Southern Division and is based in Tampa, Florida.
+The Tampa Bay Buccaneers are a professional-level football team from the USA, participating in the NFL, of which they have been a member since 1976.
+The team represents the NFC’s southern division and is based in Tampa, Florida.

-Under the AFC project, the club was founded as one of the 28 expansion franchises planned for the 1970s.
-According to him, each new structure should play the first two years in different divisions.
-Therefore, Buccaneers made its debut in the Western branch, then moved to Central.
-And in 2002, he cooperated with three former NFC West teams, forming the Southern Division.
+As part of the AFC project, the club was founded as one of the 28 expansion franchises planned for the 1970s.
+According to it, each new structure was to play the first two years in different divisions.
+Therefore, the Buccaneers debuted in the Western branch, then moved to the Central.
+In 2002, it merged with three former NFC West teams, forming the Southern Division.

-Tampa’s city is one of the first to whom the American Football Conference decided to provide its club.
-Its cost was 16 million dollars.
-In April 1974, AFC secured a franchise for the owner of local construction company Tom McCloskey.
-However, he was dissatisfied with the deal, and a month later refused it.
+Tampa was one of the first cities to which the American Football Conference decided to grant a club.
+Its cost was $16 million.
+In April 1974, the AFC acquired the franchise for the owner of a local construction company, Tom McCloskey.
+However, he was dissatisfied with the deal and withdrew a month later.

-Interested parties included George Steinbrenner (New York Yankees CEO) and Peter Angelos (Baltimore Orioles CEO).
-This cast doubt on the continued franchise stays in Tampa.
-However, at the last moment, Malcolm Glazer was outbid, having paid 192 million dollars.
-The new owner immediately connected his sons Bryan, Edward, and Joe, to the business to make the club successful.
-The Glazer family has been steadily running the club since 1995.
+Among the interested parties were George Steinbrenner (head of the New York Yankees) and Peter Angelos (head of the Baltimore Orioles).
+This put the franchise’s continued presence in Tampa in doubt.
+However, at the last moment, Malcolm Glazer outbid the offer, paying $192 million.
+The new owner immediately involved his sons Bryan, Edward, and Joel to make the club successful.
+The Glazer family has been managing the club steadily since 1995.

 Meaning and History